3mdeb/news-and-ideas/_posts/2018-07-27-Our-first-look-at-debos-new-Debian-images-generator.md

 I did not have the opportunity to try it this way.
 I think that having a docker container with `debos` tool fits perfectly into this case and would allow many more people to benefit from using it.
-I will try to push my work upstream and discuss, so the cross-building issues will be hopefully resolved.
+I will try to push my work upstream and start a discussion, so the cross-building issues will be hopefully resolved.